 The defaults for Status and Assignment are set on the inbox level and can be changed by your Account Owner or an Administrator.
 See Customize Your Inbox Settings: Default Settings for more.

 To change the conversation subject line, click on the existing subject text just above the oldest thread in the conversation.
 Type in your new subject, then hit return/enter or click out of the field to save your changes.

 Add an Internal Note

-- No save draft button.
-You can't save a draft of a note.
+There is no option to save a draft of a note.